SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 #### History

-The *history tab* gives you the posibility to change the content __within the tool__ to an older version.
+The *history tab* gives you the possibility to change the content __within the tool__ to an older version.
 The versions of a text object are created each time you have clicked outside it (and the three animated dots show inside).
 With the html tool, a version is